This article outlines the process of configuring an event-based data logger to capture snapshots.

 -

-Set the Event length to 1 data sets.
-This means that for each event one sample for all selected variables will be added to the data file.
-Set the File length to the number of events that should include in one data file.
-For example, if the File length is set to 100 events then for each variable 100 samples will be added into one data file.
-After 100 events have passed a new data file will be created for the next 100 events.
+Set the File Length to the number of events to be included in a single data file.
+For example, if the File Length is set to 100 events, then 100 samples per variable will be stored in one data file.
+Once 100 events have occurred, a new data file will be created for the next 100 events.

 -